Calverton, Nottinghamshire: Enclosure

 The principal landowners were now the prebends of Oxton, Revd James Bingham as vicar, the Duke of Portland, Margaret Sherbrooke, Elizabeth Bainbrigge and Thomas Smith.
 There were many other smaller proprietors however, and because of this multiplicity of ownership, Calverton could not be described as a "closed village", where the property was in the hands of a few people who could control development and, for example, restrict people coming in who might become dependent on poor relief.

 The initial stimulus or spark to parliamentary enclosure is not clear.
 As noted, it was not to reorganise the arable, but since the largest Calverton landowners were now the holders of the two prebends of Oxton, Hugh Thomas and John Marsden, it may well have been prompted by them, so that the annual payment of tithes to the prebendaries could be changed into an allotment of land, and all tithes could be extinguished.
 Thereafter the land, that had been allotted, would provide an income to maintain the prebendaries, who served at Southwell Minster.
 The Duke of Portland would also have been a supporter of enclosure, since the Calverton villagers' common right of breck agriculture must have been an irritation at a time when the 'Dukeries' were beginning to subsume the forest wastes.

 Enclosure meant that the system whereby land which was owned by one person, but over which other people had certain traditional or common rights, such as to allow their livestock to graze upon it, or to collect firewood, or collect sand and gravel was ended forever.
 The common right of breck agriculture, which was peculiar to forest villages, was also brought to an end.

-The landscape of the parish was also altered.
-Hedges were planted, drains dug, gates and stiles erected, footpaths and bridleways established in law and roads (sixty feet between the hedges) were laid out, so that today's Calverton is recognisably as set down in the Award of July 1780.
+The landscape of the parish was also altered; hedges were planted, drains dug, gates and stiles erected, footpaths and bridleways established in law and roads (sixty feet between the hedges) were laid out, so that today's Calverton is recognizably as set down in the Award of July 1780.